Looking at the Lesser Known Weed Withdrawal Symptoms

 When Do Marijuana Withdrawal Symptoms Start and Finish?

-Marijuana withdrawal symptoms usually start within 24 hours of the last time smoking weed.
-These emotional and physical symptoms peak in their severity somewhere between 2 to 6 days after last stopping cannabis intake.
+Marijuana withdrawal symptoms usually start within 24 to 72 hours of the last time smoking weed.
+Many people report that the first week of quitting marijuana is particularly challenging but improves with time.
+These emotional and physical symptoms, including night sweats, often peak in their severity between day 2 and day 10 after last stopping cannabis intake.

 Seek Professional Medical Advice When Quitting Weed